Virginia-iGEM/igem-wikibrick/docs/tutorial/README.md

 ### Making edits

-So now that you have all these **tools** at your disposal, how do you get started on making that butt-kicking wiki design?
+So now that you have all these tools at your disposal, how do you get started on making that butt-kicking wiki design?

 There are two folders in specific that you want to keep in mind when editing your webpage: `app` and `build`.
-- `app` folder is where you will edit your respective .css, .html, etc. files.
+- `app` folder is where you will directly edit your respective .css, .html, etc. files.
 - `build` folder is where all these changes will be reflected after you build your website.

 After you `gulp serve`, all your changes in the `app` folder will be reflected on the website immediately.